Famous Final (or ‘Final’) Concerts

 On Nov.
 26, 1968, Cream gave what would be their final live concerts, until their triumphant reunion in 2005.
 Together for just over two years, the idea that Eric Clapton, Ginger Baker and Jack Bruce were throwing in the towel came as a surprise to their many fans across the globe.
 Opening up the show at London's Royal Albert Hall were two new bands on the scene, Taste, featuring a young guitar whiz named Rory Gallagher, and Yes, who had only been around a few months at the time.
 The concert was filmed and later broadcast on the BBC.

 The Open Air Love & Peace Festival in Fehmarn, Germany is where Jimi Hendrix gave his final performance 12 days before his death.
 Billed as the Jimi Hendrix Experience, the band featured Mitch Mitchell on drums and Billy Cox on bass alongside Hendrix.
-The group tore through favorites like ‘Hey Joe,’ ‘Purple Haze’ and ‘All Along The Watchtower’ as well as new material such as ‘New Rising Sun,’ and ‘Room Full Of Mirrors.’
-In 2005, the entire set was officially released by the Hendrix archive label, Dagger Records.
+The group tore through favorites like "Hey Joe," "Purple Haze" and "All Along the Watchtower," as well as new material such as "New Rising Sun" and "Room Full of Mirrors."
+In 2005, the entire set was officially released.

 The Doors' reputation as a live act ground to a halt when they took the stage at the Warehouse in New Orleans on Dec.
 12, 1970.
 By all accounts, the performance was a mess, with Jim Morrison in particularly bad form, often forgetting or ignoring the correct lyrics.
-Three months after the release of the ‘L.A.
-Woman’ in the Spring of 1971, Morrison was found dead in Paris.
-In 2002, Ray Manzarek and Robby Krieger recruited Ian Astbury of the Cult to fill Morrison's spot, a move which angered Doors drummer John Densmore.
+Three months after the release of the "L.A.
+Woman" in spring 1971, Morrison was found dead in Paris.
+In 2002, Ray Manzarek and Robby Krieger recruited Ian Astbury of the Cult to fill Morrison's spot, a move that angered Doors drummer John Densmore.